Serp3n7/Serp3n7/README.md

 ![Header](./github-header-image.png)
 # 💫 About Me:
-🔭 I’m currently working on : Black-Hydra-Kernel<br>👯 I’m looking to collaborate on : Black-Hydra-kernel<br>🤝 I’m looking for help with : Android Rom Building<br>🌱 I’m currently learning : Al/ML<br>⚡ Founder Of : BlackHydra
+🔭 I’m currently working on : Black-Hydra-Kernel<br>👯 I’m looking to collaborate on : Black-Hydra-kernel<br>🤝 I’m looking for help with : 5.15 kernel upstream for Redmi Note 4(mido)<br>🌱 I’m currently learning : Al/ML<br>⚡ Founder Of : BlackHydra

 ## 🌐 Socials: